FOLLOW US

 Check news reports and follow local advice before travelling to any areas around volcanoes.
 Avoid volcanic areas during and immediately after heavy rainfall when there’s increased risk of lava flows.

-You can find more information about volcanoes on the Philippine Institute for Volcanology and Seismology (PHIVOLCS) website.
+Get more information about volcanoes from the Philippine Institute for Volcanology and Seismology (PHIVOLCS).

 Entry into Taal Volcano Island and Taal’s Permanent Danger Zone is prohibited.
-You should follow updates on the PhiVolcs official website.
+See updates from PHIVOLCS.

 Ash plumes can affect air quality and have an impact on health.
 If you have any pre-existing respiratory conditions, you might be at increased risk of triggering or worsening your symptoms.
 A properly fitted face mask may provide some protection.